WelcomeToThursday/WTT-Campaigns/docs/raid-authoring.md

 ## Published zones

-Spatial packs use season format 2.
+Spatial packs use campaign format 2.
 Existing format-1 packs keep their serialization and identities.
-Update both Seasonal client and server components together before using a spatial pack.
+Install matching WTT-Campaigns client and server components before using a spatial pack.

 Zones belong to a map and scene and can support: